• Art Magazine

 With the crusaders and the Moors (via Spain), this technology ultimately came to Europe.
 Since then she has experienced several flowering times here, in which very fine -old -knotted work was created.
 The last heyday in Germany, which may also have been remembered excellently, was in the 1970s.
 Work from this decade was often very rustic.

-For a few months now, this wonderful form of Handmade has been strong again and is again enjoying enormous demand.
+For several months now, this wonderful form of handicraft has been experiencing a strong resurgence and is once again enjoying enormous demand.

 The most common forms are: